raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 ![Electrum Wallet Tor](../../../images/electrum-wallet-tor.PNG)

-🚨 Ensure you have put check `"Use Tor proxy at port 9050"` or `"Use Tor proxy at port 9150"` in `"Proxy"` settings tab
+🚨 Try to put check `"Use Tor proxy at port 9050"` or `"Use Tor proxy at port 9150"` in `"Proxy"` settings tab if not connected for you

 ![Electrum Wallet tor check](../../../images/electrum-wallet-tor-check.PNG)